neato0079/art-archives/README.md

 # art-archives
-A node program for archiving art from twitter in case it dies.
+A node.js program for archiving art from twitter in case it dies.

-Run the program with either of the following commands:
+After node.js is installed, and you have set up the program, run the program with either of the following commands:

 ```node index.js <twitter username>```